 Ironically, Padraig Henry Pearse, the executed leader of the 1916 Uprising and author of the Easter Proclamation declaring Irish Independence was born a couple of doors down at 27 Great Brunswick Street in 1879.

 Padraig’s father James, an Englishman, established an Ecclesiastical Architecture and Sculpture firm fashioning stone and marble altars and gravestones at the site a few years before Padraig’s birth.
-The original house stands as an historic memorial while the Trinity City Hotel occupies the back garden where the Pearse’s once worked and played.
-In February 1923 the name of the street was changed to Pearse Street to honor Padraig and his brother Willie who was also executed in Dublin after the 1916 Uprising.
+The original house stands as a historic memorial while the Trinity City Hotel occupies the back garden where the Pearse’s once worked and played.
+In February 1923 the name of the street was changed to Pearse Street to honour Padraig and his brother Willie who was also executed in Dublin after the 1916 Uprising.

 Between 1906 and 1909 the Dublin Fire Brigade established its headquarters at number 14 where Pearse Street intersects with Tara Street.
 The station served the people of Dublin for over 100 years until a new station was established on Townsend Street under the hotel.
 The Trinity City Hotel has preserved the original exterior of the station including the Watchtower, which has now been incorporated into the hotel located in the Tara section where our executive bedrooms are now housed.